YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 JNLENDIANBIG, Journal file jjjj is BIG endian on a LITTLE endian system

 MUPIP Error: The MUPIP command on a little endian system specified journal file jjjj which was created on a big endian system.
-YottaDB/GT.M does not convert journal files with incompatible byte ordering.
+YottaDB does not convert journal files with incompatible byte ordering.

 Action: Set up operational procedures that ensure journal files are used on systems with the same byte ordering as where they are created.
 If necessary, extract journal file data on the source system and use an M program on the opposite endian system to restore it.